An unforgettable food tour of Chania

 - Make sure to call or be certain they are open before visiting as some only open upon request, especially at quieter times of the year.

-- It’s also worth coinciding your visit with harvest-time (September for grapes, November for olives) or to visit during spring when the grapes are pressed and vineyards are in bloom.
+- It’s worth visiting at harvest-time (September for grapes, November for olives) or during spring when the grapes are pressed and vineyards are in bloom.

 Spring and autumn are very special times in Chania when you can enjoy all the region’s outdoor activities (including cookery lessons) with cooler weather and fewer people.